 Direct mailers may seem old-school, but they’re actually quite effective in the real estate industry.
-In fact, direct mail response rates more than doubled in the past couple years.
+In fact, direct mail open rates are up to 90% in 2021.

 Whether you mail postcards, personal flyers, newsletters, or other content, direct mailers are a great way to target a specific neighborhood or area in your city.
 It’s a tried-and-true method that can work alone or in tandem with other strategies.

 You can advertise locally in a few different ways.
 For one, you can pay for local advertisements in magazines, newsletters, bus benches, and billboards.
 Secondly, you can leave your postcards and business cards throughout your target area, or partner with businesses that will advertise for you for free.

 On the other (more creative) hand, consider contributing to local magazines or running a column of your own.
 This follows the same inbound methodology that blogging and guest posting does, except it targets your neighbors and local clients.
 It also gives you a chance to build trust with readers and potential clients.

 Lastly, door-knocking is another way to build awareness and market to people in your area.
 Door-knocking is another tried-and-true method of drumming up leads and marketing yourself and your properties for sale.